identity-com/sol-did/open-questions.md

 ```

 If the content property is not missing, it should be JSON that matches the DID spec.
 Again, I think validating this JSON on-chain is not necessary, but we should probably either
-a) check that the "owner" key is present in the "authentication" section
+a) check that the "owner" key is present in the "capabilityInvocation" section
 or
 b) merge the owner key (i.e. the above sparse DID) with the content property.